Types of accommodation

 Irish Refugee Council Visit Website

-In the experience of the Irish Refugee Council in 2020 and 2021, requests for re-entry into Direct Provision under the Regulations – by people who had not taken up an initial offer of accommodation or have since experienced a change in their circumstance – have been refused on the ground of a lack of accommodation or have been subject to considerable delays.
-These delays have been further exacerbated by the COVID-19 pandemic.
-In some cases, individuals were waiting up to ten days to re-access accommodation in circumstances where they were rendered homeless.
+In the experience of the Irish Refugee Council in 2020 and 2021, requests for re-entry into Direct Provision under the Regulations by people who had not taken up an initial offer of accommodation or have since experienced a change in their circumstance have been refused on the grounds of a lack of accommodation or have been subject to considerable delays.
+These delays were further exacerbated by the COVID-19 pandemic.
+In some cases, individuals were waiting several months to re-access accommodation in circumstances where they were rendered homeless.

-These difficulties persisted throughout 2022.
-Over the course of the year, the Irish Refugee Council assisted approximately 147 international protection applicants experiencing, or at risk of homelessness.
+These difficulties persisted throughout 2022, 2023, and 2024.
+Over the course of 2022, the Irish Refugee Council assisted approximately 147 international protection applicants experiencing or at risk of homelessness.
 A number of these individuals had not accessed the Direct Provision system upon their arrival in the State and had subsequently been evicted from private accommodation arrangements, while others had lost their accommodation within the Direct Provision system due to alleged breaches of the House Rules.
-In the experience of the Irish Refugee Council, whereby re-accommodation was requested within the Direct Provision system, such requests went unanswered by IPAS for several weeks, sometimes up to two months.
+In the experience of the Irish Refugee Council, whereby re-accommodation was requested within the Direct Provision system, such requests went unanswered by IPAS for several weeks, and sometimes up to two months.
 During this period, applicants were left without access to shelter and were forced to sleep on the street, often in inclement weather.
 This cohort of applicants included individuals with medical vulnerabilities.
-While many clients were ultimately re-accommodated following sustained advocacy by the Irish Refugee Council’s Information and Referral Service and Independent Law Centre, as well as, intervention by the organisation’s CEO, these practices amount to a clear breach of the State’s obligations pursuant to the Reception Conditions Regulations and continues to occur as of March 2023.[6]
+While many clients were ultimately re-accommodated following sustained advocacy by the Irish Refugee Council’s Information and Referral Service and Independent Law Centre, as well as intervention by the organisation’s CEO, these practices amount to a clear breach of the State’s obligations pursuant to the Reception Conditions Regulations and continued to occur as of February 2025, albeit to a slightly lesser extent.
+Additionally, many applicants now receive a notice in writing outlining the reasons for their eviction, thus making it possible for such applicants to appeal reductions and withdrawals of their reception conditions.[7]

 The personal circumstances of persons living outside Direct Provision are generally unknown.
 According to figures supplied by IPAS, as of January 2022, 902 international protection applicants were living outside Direct Provision in private rented accommodation.
 In terms of people who lived in Direct Provision and then subsequently left it for whatever reasons whilst their asylum application was pending, for example to live with family members, a partner or friends, it is very difficult to access the Direct Provision system again, should their situation change.